sueddeutsche/editron/README.md

 (i.e. drag & drop), the main view must rerender all UI-forms, which will become sluggish on large documents.
 Thus `updatePointer` is required to reuse existing HTML nodes for a performant rendering.
 The `AbstractEditor` will change all default listeners to the new pointer, but any custom usage of the pointer (and _id_) must be treated manually.
+Note: since version 8, updating pointers of child-editors (using controller.createEditor) is no longer required.

 **further details**